Bobagi/dumb-docker/README.md

 ```
 The Compose CLI automatically loads variables from this file.

-If you are running in GitHub Codespaces, ensure these variables are defined in your devcontainer or compose configuration so the ports are forwarded correctly.
+If you are running in GitHub Codespaces, ensure this variable is set in your devcontainer or compose configuration so the API proxy works correctly.

 ## Setup